 - In re: Diisocyanates Antitrust Litigation, MDL No. 2862 (W.D.
 Pa.) (pending).
 Representing multinational corporation and North American subsidiary in multidistrict litigation alleging conspiracy and antitrust violations against global manufacturers of polyurethane chemicals.

 - State of Illinois Department of Human Rights (Nov.
 13, 2020).
-Obtained dismissal of all charges brought by a former employee alleging harassment, retaliation, and constructive discharge against six other employees of a large financial institution.
+Obtained dismissal of all charges brought by a former employee alleging harassment, retaliation, and constructive discharge against a large financial institution and six managers and executive-level employees.

 - Griffin v.
 AT&T Umbrella Benefit Plan No. 3, 2020 WL 1185286 (E.D.
 Wi.
 Mar.
 12, 2020).
 Granting motion for summary judgment in an ERISA benefits lawsuit alleging that the AT&T health plan improperly denied the plaintiff’s claims for short-term and long-term disability benefits.